Advanced Configuration and Maintenance

 For ransomware recovery where many files were modified on the same date, use the Timeline view ([t]), press [d] to filter by date, review the affected files, and press [b] to batch restore all of them in one operation.

-Lockdown and Backup
+Lockdown and backup

 When Lockdown is active, the backup configuration file is sealed — no user or program, including root, can add or remove directories.
 This prevents an attacker who compromises a running process from silently disabling backup.
 To change the backup configuration, enter a maintenance period first (see Protecting During Maintenance).